Palm Cove History

 1986 saw the opening of the well known Ramada Reef Resort on the site of the first Veivers residence; this was the first international hotel chain to manage a property in Palm Cove.
 The resort was and still is today famous for its massive above ground freeform swimming pool.
 During its 20 year existence the property has been managed by large international hotel chains such as Courtyard and Marriott International.

 The property has now been completely renovated and rebuilt to apartment style holiday Palm Cove Accommodation and is currently managed by the Accor Group under the name of Grand Mercure Rockford Esplanade Apartments.

-During the next few years investors realised the potential of Palm Cove, with four international hotel companies currently being represented in Palm Cove, being Accor Asia Pacific at Novotel Rockford Palm Cove Resort and the beachfront Grand Mercure property, the Stella Group who manage the Mantra Amphora Resort and Peppers Beach Club and Spa, the locally owned and fast growing hotel chain of Mirvac hotels and Resorts who manage the Sebel Reef House & Spa and Sea Temple Resort & Spa Palm Cove and Banyan Tree at the absolute beachfront Angsana Resort and Spa.
+During the next few years investors realised the potential of Palm Cove, with four international hotel companies currently being represented in Palm Cove, being Accor Asia Pacific at Novotel Rockford Palm Cove Resort and the beachfront Grand Mercure property, the Stella Group who manage the Mantra Amphora Resort and Peppers Beach Club and Spa, the locally owned and fast growing hotel chain of Mirvac hotels and Resorts who manage the Sebel Reef House & Spa and Sea Temple Resort & Spa Palm Cove and the Alamanda Palm Cove the only absolute beachfront Resort in Palm Cove Australia.